 Like any business strategy, supplier diversity only becomes a reality when it’s ingrained in the organization’s day-to-day systems.
 Make sure your procurement function has supplier diversity integrated when it comes to placing orders and tracking data.
 The more comprehensive your metrics, the better.
 Suppose your organization hasn’t already done so.
 In that case, digitization and automation not only improves the overall procurement function, it also makes supplier diversity more manageable by helping you track and analyze spend per supplier and supplier category.

 Helping diverse suppliers meet your selection criteria is a tide that lifts all boats.
 A good supplier training program provides actionable steps to help suppliers successfully win your business.
 They not only help prospects build capacity, gain access to capital, and become more “contract ready” for your organization, but they also provide you with early access to innovative and growing firms.
-For instance, Oracle offers a web-based educational program to help diverse business owners navigate its supplier diversity qualification process.
-Similarly, Macy’s department store chain offers workshops and educational resources that support minority and women-owned business initiatives.
+For instance, Macy’s department store chain offers workshops and educational resources that support minority and women-owned business initiatives.

 Supplier diversity goals should be integrated into your organization’s sourcing strategy, encouraging buyers to be proactive in engaging diverse suppliers and ensuring the screening process is fair and consistent.
 Beyond process integration, procurement professionals can leverage their business networks and utilize specialist organizations like the Women’s Business Enterprise National Council, the National Minority Supplier Development Council, and the U.S. Hispanic Chamber of Commerce to find certified suppliers.